-Advocacy in all its forms seeks to ensure that people, particularly those who are vulnerable, are able to have their voice heard on issues that are important to them, have their rights defended and protected, and have their views and wishes genuinely considered when decisions are being made about their lives.
-Advocacy is a process of supporting and enabling people to express their opinions and concerns, to access information and services, to defend and promote their rights and responsibilities, and to explore choices and options.
-[1,2]
+Advocacy in all its forms seeks to ensure that people, particularly those who are vulnerable, are able to have their voice heard on issues that are important to them, have their rights defended and protected, and have their views and wishes genuinely considered when decisions are being made about their life.
+[1, 4]

-Overall there is a paucity of research for patient advocacy for older adults receiving care in a palliative care setting.
-The one literature review sourced for this summary is of low quality and narrow in the research focus, while the review of advocacy services cited for context is of low applicability to palliative care.
+Overall, there is a paucity of research for patient advocacy for older adults receiving care in a palliative care setting.
+The two literature reviews sourced for this summary [2, 5] are of low quality and narrow in the research focus, while the review of advocacy services cited for context is of low applicability to palliative care.